Learning disability is often confused with mental health problems.

 Cognitive behavioural therapy (CBT)

 CBT is a talking therapy that can help you consider the relationships between your thoughts, emotions, behaviours and physiology.
 It involves learning a variety of strategies to help influence the way you think.
 There is some evidence of CBT being effectively used to treat symptoms of anger, sexually aggressive behaviour, post-traumatic stress disorder (PTSD), low self-esteem and depression (Cohen & Harvey, 2016; Koslowski et al., 2016; Stenfert Kroese et al., 2016; Evans & Allez, 2018).
-However, there is a lack of conclusive evidence demonstrating the effectiveness CBT (Unwin et al., 2016).
+However, there is a lack of conclusive evidence demonstrating the effectiveness of CBT (Unwin et al., 2016).

 Psychodynamic therapy is a longer-term therapy that gives you the opportunity to explore and analyse your emotions and reactions.
 It tends to focus on your relationships with other people and often includes considering things that happened to you as a child.
 It is less focused on learning strategies and more of a safe space to explore difficult emotions.
 There is some evidence of psychodynamic therapy being effectively used with people with learning disability for a variety of issues including relationship difficulties, sexual offending behaviour, social withdrawal, anger and aggression.
 (James and Stacy 2014; Beail 2013; Barnes and Summers 2011).